Women writers, directors and producers

 Films directed by women

-were 31% more likely
+were 31% more likely to have female writers

 Feature film credits attributed to women writers and co-writers in the silent film era